brandoncc/clone_git_file/README.md

 ### Bonus

-* You can also supply the repo url or a repo directory url, and that directory will be opened by your editor
+* You can also supply the repo url or a repo subdirectory url, and that directory will be opened by your editor.
 * Setup an alias to make using the gem easy.
-For example, here is mine (zsh):
+For example, here are mine (zsh):

     ```bash
     alias cgf="TARGET_DIRECTORY=~/dev EDITOR=mvim clone_git_file $1"
+    alias ogf="TARGET_DIRECTORY=~/dev EDITOR=mvim clone_git_file -ts $1"
     ```

+    `cgf` clones, then prints a message with the location of the cloned file/directory.

+    `ogf` prints the commands to open the file/directory in my editor.
+I then use `source <(...)` to pipe the printed command to `source` which runs it in my current shell.
+This fixes some weird things that happen when opening the editor in a child process, and also allows the current directory of my current shell to be changed (instead of the child process shell which will be lost when you close the editor).

+    Unfortunately `$1` doesn't get passed into the nested command, so the `source <()` usage can't be in the alias (still looking for a solution to this if anybody has one), so I used TextExpander to setup a snippet which handles that part, with the final command I run being `source <(ogf https://github.com/brandoncc/clone_git_file/blob/master/README.md)`.

 # Limitations

-Github is the only service that is current compatible.
+* Github is the only service that is currently compatible.
 I would like to add more services in the future.
+* `-s, --silent` is only available on operating systems which can direct output to `/dev/null`, which means it is unavailable on Windows.